LaDilettante/minimal-mistakes/_posts/2018-06-18-dota-carry-concepts.md

 You starve the offlaner of experience by maintaining the lane equilibrium.
 Never hit the enemy creeps except for last hitting!
 If you hit the enemy creeps once, also hit your own creeps once so that the lane equilibrium is not disrupted.
 Ideally, you want the lane equilibrium right outside of your tower range.
 This position lets you run back to your tower in case of ganks, while requiring the enemy offlaner to be far away from his tower's protection.

 Since the offlaner will inevitably mess with the lane, you need to know how to not only maintain but also dictate the equilibrium.
 The most important factor is denying the ranged creep.
 In each creep wave, the ranged creep deals a lot more damage than the melee.
 If a ranged creep survive, your subsequent waves will deal slightly more damage, causing yet another ranged creep to survive.
-In only 2 or 3 waves, the lane equilibrium will spiral out of control this way, pushing under the enemy tower, giving the offlaner the experience under the tower's protection.
+In only 2 or 3 waves, the lane equilibrium will spiral out of control this way, pushing under the enemy tower.
+We can't allow the offlaner to get experience under the protection of his tower like that.

 BSJ explains in this segment how to deny your ranged creep by manipulating creep aggro.